reema-eilouti/reading-notes/README.md

 # My Reading Notes

-During the process of making this repo I learned the basics of writing MD files, HTML/CSS and Git/Github.
+During the process of making this repo I learned the basics of writing MD files.
+~ Practicing Markdown by writing summaries mainly about HTML, CSS and JavaScript.

 ## Table of Contents